 By working with Infinite Giving, you can access benefits like:

-• A streamlined process for donors.
-If you use a traditional brokerage firm, donors who want to gift stock have to follow a complicated process—they would need to call your organization, download a PDF request form, ask their advisor to call your organization, and more.
+A streamlined process for donors.
+If you use a traditional brokerage firm, donors who want to gift stock may have to follow a complicated process.
+Typically, they would call your organization, download a PDF request form, ask their advisor to call your organization, and more.
 With Infinite Giving, donors can complete the entire stock donation process online in as little as 10 minutes.

-• Real-time donor transparency.
-Traditional brokerage accounts don’t give your organization the names of any stock donors, causing you to miss out on valuable opportunities for donor stewardship.
-Infinite Giving, however, gives you complete, real-time transparency into all of the stock donations you receive.
-See everything from an intuitive dashboard so you can make the most of every opportunity for connection.
+Real-time donor transparency.
+Most traditional brokerage accounts don’t give your organization the names of any stock donors, causing you to miss out on valuable opportunities for donor stewardship.
+Infinite Giving, however, gives you complete, real-time transparency into all stock donations you receive.
+See everything from an intuitive dashboard so you can make the most of every connection opportunity.

-• Automatic stock donation liquidation.
-Infinite Giving’s stock donation tools allow your nonprofit to accept stock gifts online and automatically liquidate them to cash so you don’t have to worry about fluctuating value.
+Automatic stock donation liquidation.
+Infinite Giving’s stock donation tools allow your nonprofit to accept stock gifts (and DAFs and crypto!) online and automatically liquidate them to cash so you don’t have to worry about fluctuating value.
 With a traditional firm, you would have to manually request liquidation every time you want to convert a donation to cash.

-• Branded donation receipts.
+Branded donation receipts.
 Stock donation receipts aren’t the same as the receipts you give for cash contributions.
-You can’t list a dollar amount and should instead provide the stock identifier, number of shares, and date of the transaction.
+You can’t list a dollar amount; instead, provide the stock identifier, number of shares, and transaction date.
 Infinite Giving creates these complex receipts for you and brands them to your nonprofit for an added professional touch.

 Plus, choosing this option means you’ll have years of nonprofit expertise on your side.
-These advisors are not only financial experts—they also know the ins and outs of nonprofit finances and understand what drives your decision-making.
+These advisors are bound by fiduciary responsibility to know the ins and outs of nonprofit finances and understand what drives your decision-making.
 With this insight, they can provide you with an all-around better brokerage account experience.

 2. Complete the Application Process